 Based on Stanley Coren’s research and intelligence trials, we know Golden Retrievers are smart.
 But how intelligent are these dogs and what actually makes them so smart compared to other breeds?
 Read on to learn more about the Golden’s true dog intelligence.

 Measuring a Golden Retriever’s Intelligence

-To truly understand how smart these dogs really are, we need to understand how Stanley Coren measured the intelligence of dog breeds.
-They ranked number 4, but here’s they came to this conclusion.
+However, to truly understand how smart these dogs can be, we need to first understand just how Stanley Coren measured the intelligence of dogs.
+Goldens ranked number 4, but here’s how they came to this conclusion.

 Stanley Coren developed a criteria that’s crucial in measuring obedience and working IQ.
-He requested the help of nearly 200 North American obedience trial judges to help him with his dog IQ trials.
-He asked them to help assess and rank dog breeds based on his criteria.
-Nearly 200 judges from the North America responded.
+He requested the help of nearly 200 North American obedience trial judges to help him with his intelligence trials.
+He asked them to help assess and rank dog breeds based on the following criteria.

 Coren’s dog intelligence trial criteria was based on two factors:

 Only dog breeds with a minimum of 100 responses were included in Coren’s final rankings.
-As the third most popular dog breed in America, Golden Retrievers received an enormous number of responses.
+And as the third most popular dog breed in America, Golden Retrievers received an enormous number of responses.
 So, didn’t have any problems qualifying.

 How Golden Retrievers Performed

-This means Golden Retrievers were able to learn a new command with less than 5 repetitions!
-What’s even more impressive is that they were able to obey a known command on the first try with a 95% or better success rate.
+What’s even more impressive is that they were able to obey a known command on the first attempt with a 95% or better success rate.
 This makes them some of the most obedient animals in the world!
 Again, another testament to the obedient nature of the Golden Retriever.

-To put things into perspective, other popular dog breeds in this class include, the Rottweiler, German Shepherd, Labrador and Poodle.
-Even popular Golden Retriever mixes like the Goldendoodle are on par.
+To put things into perspective, other popular dog breeds in this class include, the Rottweiler, German Shepherd, Sheltie, Border Collie, Labrador and Poodle.
+Plus, even popular Golden Retriever mixes, such as the Goldendoodle, are on par.